liijunwei/practice/oop/99-Bottles-of-OOP/06-Achieving-Openness/6.4.Transitioning-Between-Types/note.md

     2. the successor methods should invoke the factory
     3. the verse method should expect successor to return a bottle number

++ Step 1 is to put the factory within successor's reach.